 Specifies the properties for the member that you are placing.
 When editing a member part, this ribbon changes.
-For more information on the properties that are available when you are modifying a member part, see Modify Linear Member Part Ribbon.
+When you are modifying a member part, see Modify Linear Member Part Ribbon.

-Activates the Advanced Member Positioning Ribbon, which you can use when you want to place a member at the intersection of three objects and maintain the relationship to those objects.
+Opens the Advanced Member Positioning Ribbon, which you use to place a member at the intersection of three objects and maintain the relationship to those objects.
 For example, a column that needs to stay over two walls, or bulkheads, on a lower level.
 You must select the Align-Default or Align-Lapped frame connections from the Connection box to use the advanced member positioning options.

 Click to place the member in the model.
 Finish is active only when Finish Mode is selected.